 I also began to study classical piano with a Juilliard Graduate as I continued teaching myself painting and drawing on my own.
 And feeling it was time, I spent several summers of Continuing Ed at the New York Academy of Arts, The School of Visual Arts, and the Art Students League, all in NYC , just to see what was being taught there.

-I also took time to make a visit to Paris for 14 days to study all the great art in The Louvre, and the Musee D'Orsay, having me see in person the great classical and renaissance art in these museums.
+I also took time to make a visit to Paris for 14 days to study all the great art in The Louvre and the Musee D'Orsay, so I could see in person the great classical and renaissance art in these world famous museums.

 But for me it was a continual balancing of Painting and Music to this very day.